Observation of ultra-high-Q resonators in the ultrasound via bound states in the continuum: Discussion

 \section{Discussion}

-We have seen via Eq.~(\ref{eq:eq-Hamil}) that in order to obtain the ultrasound QBIC, two elastic metasurfaces were needed for both the FP and FW QBICs.
-Yet, there is a work around this limitation.
-In fact, by adding a mirror (perfectly-reflecting surface) beneath the single metasurface, we show that the FP-QBIC can be observed.
-For instance, we have seen that when a single metasurface is considered, the FP-BIC disappears, as the interference phenomenon is vital to the QBIC formation [See Eq.~(\ref{eq:eq-eigen})].
-In pressure acoustics, a perfect mirror is obtained by enforcing sound hard wall boundary condition (${\bf n}\cdot\frac{1}{\rho}\nabla p$).
-In this way the mirror acts as the second resonator and ultimately leads to the QBIC, observed in Fig.~\ref{fig:fig5}(a).
-In fact, the QBIC resonance occurs here at 964 kHz and is even closer to the TCMT predicted value.
-Importantly, to observe this QBIC, we need to add some loss in the narrow water channels, as otherwise, all the energy will be reflected ($|R|=1$, for a lossless scenario, as depicted by the red dashed line in Fig.~\ref{fig:fig5}(a)).
-The different plots of Fig.~\ref{fig:fig5}(a) show an increasing loss (imaginary part in the speed of sound in water).
-The near-field plot of both pressure and displacement are shown in the inset of Fig.~\ref{fig:fig5}(a), right panel.
-Comparable enhancement can be noticed, similarly to the double-metasurface scenario.
-Obviously the quality of the mirror and its practical realization are of paramount importance to the QBIC properties and $Q$-factor.
-These effects will be considered in future studies.
+We have demonstrated in Eq.~(\ref{eq:eq-Hamil}) that the formation of ultrasound QBIC necessitates two \textit{elastic} metasurfaces for both the FP and FW QBIC.
+However, a workaround to this limitation emerges by introducing a mirror (perfectly-reflecting surface) beneath the single metasurface.
+We show that the FP-QBIC can be observed under such conditions.
+When only a single metasurface is considered, the FP-BIC disappears as the interference phenomenon is vital to QBIC formation [See Eq.~(\ref{eq:eq-eigen})].
+In pressure acoustics, a perfect mirror is realized by enforcing sound hard-wall boundary condition (${\bf n}\cdot\frac{1}{\rho}\nabla p$) \cite{farhat2020scattering}.
+The mirror, acting as the second resonator, ultimately leads to the QBIC, observed in Fig.~\ref{fig:fig5}(a) at a resonant frequency of 964 kHz, which is even closer to the TCMT predicted value.
+Importantly, to observe this QBIC, we need to add some loss in the narrow water channels; otherwise all the energy would be reflected [$|R|=1$, in a lossless scenario, as depicted by the red dashed line in Fig.~\ref{fig:fig5}(a)].
+The plots in Fig.~\ref{fig:fig5}(a) showcase increasing losses (imaginary part in the speed of sound in water).
+The near-field plots of both pressure and displacement are shown in the inset of Fig.~\ref{fig:fig5}(a), right panel, revealing a comparable enhancement to the double-metasurface scenario.
+Of course, the quality of the mirror and its practical realization are pivotal to the QBIC properties and $Q$-factor; these aspects will be further investigated in future studies.

-Figure~\ref{fig:fig5}(b) depicts the variation of both the $Q$-factor and the resonance frequency of the single-metasurface QBIC when the angle of incidence of the wave is varied between 0 and 20$^{\circ}$.
-The color of the dot represents the value of the resonance frequency in kHz.
-It can be noticed that the $Q$-factor increases with oblique incidence angle and reaches a maximum around 14$^{\circ}$, then starts decreasing.
-This behavior is somehow similar to the case of the double-metasurface QBIC shown in Fig.~\ref{fig:fig3}(d), even if the value of $Q$ reached here is much smaller, which can be due to symmetry breaking, in case of hard-wall mirror.
+In Figure~\ref{fig:fig5}(b), the variation of both the $Q$-factor and the resonance frequency of the QBIC in single-metasurface-with-mirror when the angle of incidence of the wave varies between 0 and 20$^{\circ}$.
+It is noticed that the $Q$-factor increases with oblique incidence angle and reaches a maximum around 14$^{\circ}$, and then starts decreasing.
+This behavior bears some similarity to the case of the double-metasurface QBIC shown in Fig.~\ref{fig:fig3}(d), albeit with a much smaller value of $Q$, potentially attributed to symmetry breaking in case of the hard-wall mirror.